isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 ## All Campaigns View

-The [!UICONTROL Campaigns] view opens to a list of all campaigns within your account.
+The [!UICONTROL Campaigns] view opens to a set of performance data charts and a list of all campaigns within your account.

 ### Chart View {#chart-view}